rickhull/conway_deathmatch/README.md

 next state, generating interesting, unpredictable, and ultimately lifelike patterns over time.

-Inspiration
----

-This project was inspired by http://gameoflifetotalwar.com/ (hereafter CGOLTW).
-You should check it out.
-It updates the classic set of rules, which support only a single population, for multiple populations which are able to compete for space and population.

-This project exists not to compete with CGOLTW but as a supplementary project for exploration and learning.
-My initial motivation was to make a "[proving ground](https://github.com/rickhull/conway_deathmatch/blob/master/bin/proving_ground)" for searching for simple shapes and patterns with high birth rates for determining successful CGOLTW strategies.

-On Deathmatch
----
-The traditional set of rules tracks a single population, even though it may form several distinct islands and disjointed groups.
-For this project, *deathmatch* refers to multiple populations with respective identities over time (e.g. red vs blue).
-In a sense, the traditional form is single player (really zero player since there is no user interaction), while deathmatch might be considered multiplayer.

-For this project, the terms *multiplayer* or *singleplayer* will be avoided in favor of *deathmatch* and *traditional*, respectively.

 Rules
 ---
 Cells die or stay dead, unless:
 * Birth rule: 3 neighboring cells turn dead to alive
 * Survival rule: 2 or 3 neighboring cells prevent alive cell from dying

-Deathmatch rules
+On "Deathmatch"
 ---
-Choose:
-* Defensive: Alive cells never switch sides
-  - This is the rule followed by the *Immigration* variant of CGoL, I believe
-* Aggressive: Alive cells survive with majority
-  - 3 neighbors: clear majority
-  - 2 neighbors: coin flip (TODO)
-* Friendly: Just count friendlies
-  - Enemies don't count, party on!
+The traditional set of rules tracks a single population, even though it may form several distinct islands and disjointed groups.
+For this project, *deathmatch* refers to multiple populations with respective identities over time (e.g. red vs blue).

 Usage
 ===